 All-on-6 Dental Implants in Brooklyn, NY

-Restore the entire upper or lower arch of teeth in one complete bridge.
-At LuxDen Brooklyn dental implant center , we have full mouth dental implants.
-With a fixed dental bridge you can restore an entire upper or lower arch of teeth.
+At LuxDen Brooklyn dental implant center our specialists can help you to restore an entire upper or lower arch of teeth with one complete fixed dental bridge.
 With this solution, it’s possible to replace 10 or 12 teeth.
 An implant dentist can screw on or cement the restoration in place.
-We use only the highest quality Titanium or Zirconium.
+We use only the highest quality Titanium or Zirconium

 It is possible to restore entire arches using techniques such as All-on-Four dental implants.
 But full mouth dental implants use six or more optimally located implants.
 This will provide greater support and stability.